linB110/linB110/README.md

 **National Taiwan University of Science and Technology (NTUST)**
 - Bachelor's Degree in Mechanical Engineering
 - Graduated at 1st place (GPA: 4.2 / 4.3)
-- The Phi Tau Phi Scholastic Honor Society
+- Member of the Phi Tau Phi Scholastic Honor Society

 **National University of Singapore (NUS)**
 - Exchange Student *(Jan 2025 – May 2025)*